 Links to Prince Edward Island cities, towns and communities, travel guides, and provincial and national parks can be found on the lower part of this page.
 You will also find other "bits" of information about Prince Edward Island, as well as links to categories of interest in PE.
-These are accommodations, activities, artisans, arts & culture, attractions, buy & sell, golf, products & services, seniors and facts.
+These are accommodations, arts & culture, products & services, things to do, seniors and facts.

 Prince Edward Island (PE) is a maritime province and is the smallest in Canada in both land area and population (excluding the territories).
 The island has a few other names: "Garden of the Gulf"; and "Birthplace of Confederation".
 Prince Edward Island joined the confederation in 1873 and became the seventh Canadian province.